Get,

 Side Effects of Cardamom:

-US Food and Drug Administration categorises cardamom as ‘generally recognised as safe’.1
+US Food and Drug Administration categorizes cardamom as ‘generally recognized as safe’.1

 Some adverse effects of cardamom consumption have been reported in humans.
 These may include minor reports of the following:1